 '''

-tosca definitions version: tosca simple yaml 1 0
+tosca_definitions_version: tosca_simple_yaml_1_3

 description: Template for deploying a single server with MySQL software on top.

-topology_template:
+topology template:

 inputs:

+mysql_rootpw:

+type: string

+mysql port:

+type: integer

-omitted here for brevity
+rest omitted here for brevity

 node templates:

+db server:

+type: tosca.nodes.Compute

+rest omitted here for brevity

 mysql:

 type: tosca.nodes.DBMS.MySQL

 properties:

-root_password: { get_input: my_mysql_rootpw }
+root_password: { get_input: mysql_rootpw }

-port: { get_input: my_mysql_port }
+port: { get_input: mysql_port }

 requirements:

-- host: db server
+- host: db_server

-db server:

-type: tosca.nodes.Compute

-capabilities:
+outputs:

 omitted here for brevity

 '''

 The example above makes use of a node type tosca.nodes.DBMS.MySQL for the mysql node template to install MySQL on a server.
 This node type allows for setting a property root_password to adapt the password of the MySQL root user at deployment.
 The set of properties and their schema has been defined in the node type definition.
-By means of the get_input function, a value provided by the user at deployment time is used as value for the root_password property.
+By means of the get_input function, a value provided by the user at deployment time is used as the value for the root_password property.
 The same is true for the port property.

 The mysql node template is related to the db_server node template (of type tosca.nodes.Compute) via the requirements section to indicate where MySQL is to be installed.
-In the TOSCA metamodel, nodes get related to each other when one node has a requirement against some feature provided by another node.
+In the TOSCA metamodel, nodes get related to each other when one node has a requirement against some capability provided by another node.
 What kinds of requirements exist is defined by the respective node type.
-In case of MySQL, which is software that needs to be installed or hosted on a compute resource, the underlying node type named DBMS has a predefined requirement called host, which needs to be fulfilled by pointing to a node template of type tosca.nodes.Compute.
+In case of MySQL, which is software that needs to be installed or hosted on a compute resource, the underlying node type named tosca.nodes.SoftwareComponent has a predefined requirement called host, which needs to be fulfilled by pointing to a node template of type tosca.nodes.Compute.

-The logical relationship between the mysql node and its host db server node would appear as follows:
+The logical relationship between the mysql node and its host db_server node would appear as follows:

-Within the requirements section, all entries simple entries are a map which contains the symbolic name of a requirement definition as the key and the identifier of the fulfilling node as the value.
+Within the list of requirements, each list entry is a map that contains a single key/value pair where the symbolic name of a requirement definition is the key and the identifier of the fulfilling node is the value.
 The value is essentially the symbolic name of the other node template; specifically, or the example above, the host requirement is fulfilled by referencing the db_server node template.
-The underlying TOSCA DBMS node type already defines a complete requirement definition for the host requirement of type Container and assures that a HostedOn TOSCA relationship will automatically be created and will only allow a valid target host node is of type Compute.
+The underlying TOSCA DBMS node type already has a complete requirement definition for the host requirement of type Compute and assures that a HostedOn TOSCA relationship will automatically be created and will only allow a valid target host node is of type Compute.
 This approach allows the template author to simply provide the name of a valid Compute node (i.e., db_server) as the value for the mysql node's host requirement and not worry about defining anything more complex if they do not want to.